andyglick/java-errorprone-compiler-demo/README.md

 that others might gain from what I had stumbled upon.

-Developers at Google have created the errorprone compiler with the intention of producing a compiler which is mpre strict than the vanilla javac compiler.
+Developers at Google have created the errorprone compiler with the intention of producing a compiler which is more strict than the vanilla javac compiler.
 There is a source code file, in this project which I took from the compiler's site, the name of the class is ShortSet.java.
-All that you have to do to see that javac allows the erroneous code to comp[le and that errorprone catches it is to run the project using maven.
+All that you have to do to see that javac allows the erroneous code to compile and that errorprone catches it is to run the project using maven.

     1st invoke maven using javac "mvn clean compile"